Omidvarrr/poker-scrum-go/qoutes.md

 Every commit message is a note to a future that may never read it The singularity is just recursion without a base case In the end, all code is just electrons dancing to the rhythm of logic
+Java: write once, debug everywhere
+Java is proof that just because millions of people use something doesn't mean it's good In Java, you don't just write code, you write code that writes code that configures code to eventually do something simple Java's a great language if you want to write 100 lines of code to do what takes 5 lines in Python